 If you’re an avid shell collector, Blind Pass Beach is the perfect getaway.
 Enjoy the beach, scenery, and quality family time spent in its ideal setting.

-Whatever you choose to do in Fort Myers, try to end your day Fort Myers Beach Pier.
+Whatever you choose to do in Fort Myers, try to end your day at Fort Myers Beach Pier.
 It’s the ultimate spot to end your day with a perfect sunset.